PadamChetri/WritingTest/README.md

 # WritingTest
-This is a repository for technical writing test
+This is a repository for technical writing test.
+This repository caontains the procedure to book a cab using NEWCABS app.